-5.1 Appeals against a decision not to admit an applicant to a programme of study leading to an Open University award are restricted to those that cite irregularity in the decision-making process (for example. failure to make a reasonable adjustment relating to a disability).
-The process for arbitrating such appeals is that which has been approved at Institutional Approval/Review.
+5.1 Appeals against a decision not to admit an applicant to a programme of study leading to an Open University award are restricted to those that cite irregularity in the decision-making process (for example, failure to make a reasonable adjustment relating to a disability).
+The process for arbitrating such appeals is that which has been approved at Institutional Approval/Reapproval.
 Such appeals must be initiated within four weeks of the date of the original decision.

-The Lincoln College Admissions Policy (section 17) outlines the processes and procedures to follow in the event that an applicant or student wishes to appeal against an admissions decision.
-For applicants wishing to make a complaint regarding the admissions process applicants are directed to the Customer Complaints and Grievance Procedure as outlined in section 5.
+The Lincoln College Admissions Policy (section 16) outlines the processes and procedures to follow in the event that an applicant or student wishes to appeal against an admissions decision.
+For applicants wishing to make a complaint regarding the admissions process applicants are directed to the Customer

+Complaints and Grievance Procedure (16.6).